Template-Free Gravitational Wave Detection with CWT-LSTM Autoencoders: A Case Study of Run-Dependent Calibration Effects in LIGO Data: Comparison with Existing Methods

 \section{Comparison with Existing Methods}

-Table~\ref{tab:method_comparison} provides a comprehensive comparison of the CWT-LSTM autoencoder approach with established gravitational wave detection methods.
+Gravitational wave detection methods span a spectrum from template-dependent to fully template-free approaches, each with distinct strengths and limitations.

-Matched filtering represents the current standard for gravitational wave detection, achieving near-perfect performance by design through cross-correlation with theoretical waveform templates \cite{abbott2016observation}.
-This method requires extensive computational resources for template bank generation \cite{owen1996search} and cannot detect signals with morphologies not represented in the template bank, limiting discovery potential for exotic sources or novel physics.
+\textbf{Matched filtering} represents the current operational standard, achieving near-optimal sensitivity for signals matching theoretical templates \cite{abbott2016observation}.
+This approach requires extensive computational resources for template bank generation \cite{owen1996search} and cannot detect signals with morphologies not represented in the template bank.
+Matched filtering and template-free methods are complementary: the former provides maximum sensitivity for known waveforms, while the latter enables discovery of unanticipated signals.

-Traditional machine learning approaches using convolutional neural networks have been applied to gravitational wave detection \cite{gabbard2018matching, george2018deep}.
-These supervised methods require labeled training data and have shown competitive performance on known signal types, though performance degrades for signals dissimilar to the training distribution.
-The performance metrics shown in Table~\ref{tab:method_comparison} are representative of results reported in the literature for CNN-based approaches on real LIGO data.
+\textbf{Supervised deep learning} approaches using convolutional neural networks have demonstrated strong performance on gravitational wave classification \cite{gabbard2018matching, George2018}.
+These methods require labeled training data containing examples of gravitational wave signals, constraining detection to morphologies present in the training distribution.
+Our unsupervised approach eliminates the need for signal labels during training, learning only from detector noise.

-Unsupervised autoencoder approaches have been explored for gravitational wave detection \cite{torres2024anomaly, lopez2022deep}, though most existing implementations operate on raw time series data rather than time-frequency representations.
-These methods eliminate the need for labeled gravitational wave signals during training but may lack the temporal modeling capabilities of recurrent architectures or the optimal feature representation provided by time-frequency decomposition.
-The performance metrics reflect results from studies using similar unsupervised approaches on gravitational wave data.
+\textbf{Unsupervised autoencoder approaches} have been explored for gravitational wave anomaly detection \cite{fayad2024anomaly, moreno2022sourceagnostic}, typically operating on raw time series rather than time-frequency representations.
+Our integration of CWT preprocessing with LSTM sequential modeling provides enhanced temporal feature extraction suited to the chirp morphology of compact binary coalescences.

-Our CWT-LSTM autoencoder combines time-frequency preprocessing with unsupervised sequential modeling, achieving 97.0\% precision and 96.1\% recall on O4 test data.
-This performance is competitive with supervised methods while maintaining template-free operation, enabling discovery of signals with unexpected morphologies.
-The high precision (low false alarm rate) is particularly important for real-time deployment, where each false positive requires expensive follow-up analysis.

-Our O4-focused dataset comprises 1991 noise segments for training and a test set of 501 samples (102 O4 signals, 399 noise).
-While this represents a single observing run rather than the multi-run datasets used in some literature comparisons, this choice was motivated by several factors: (1) elimination of batch effects from cross-run calibration differences (achieving 44-point recall improvement over multi-run training), (2) following LIGO's established practice of per-run optimization, (3) using the most recent, best-calibrated data available (O4 represents state-of-the-art detector sensitivity), and (4) ensuring data homogeneity for robust unsupervised anomaly detection.